makeomatic/makeomatic.ru/blog_en/source/_posts/Shipping_abroad.md

 Distribut.io will worry about all the regulation, currency exchange rates, taxes, and duties giving a small business owner the opportunity to focus on what he or she can do best, innovating, developing their business and growing their customer base through previously-untapped markets.

 Currently, Distribut.io is in beta-testing, offering b2b services between the European Union and the United States.
-However, in the future, it plans to expand its service to other parts of the world.
+However, in the future, it plans to expand its shipping services to other parts of the world.
 There is no doubt it won’t take long and the outdated routine of international shipping will undergo a dramatic change it has been awaiting for such a long time.

 Continue to the next part of the story: